 They Won't Answer 'What Would You Do?'

-"Doctors often don't feel comfortable sharing their personal decisions with their patients," says Dr. Alyssa Dweck, MS MD FACOG and Scientific Advisory Board Member for Tru Niagen.
+"Doctors often don't feel comfortable sharing their personal decisions with their patients," says Dr. Alyssa Dweck, MS MD FACOG and a medical advisor to ChromaDex.
 "Oftentimes, doing so might blur the lines between a personal and professional relationship and create a feeling of vulnerability.
 Take, for example, a birth control method, hormone replacement therapy for menopause symptoms or undergoing surgery such as hysterectomy—these decisions are fraught with multiple variables which influence a person's decision including medical, cultural, financial and even religious.
 In these more complex and thought provoking cases, one provider really cannot say 'what he/she would do.'"